piggyatbaqaqi/analysis/README.md

 This was produced by La Monte Henry Piggy Yarroll
 <piggy.yarroll+coursera@gmail.com> in fulfillment of the Project for
-the Coursera/Johns Hopkins Getting and Clearning Data course.
+the Coursera/Johns Hopkins "Getting and Clearning Data" course.

 The dataset includes the following files:
 =========================================